-21 Feb Where to go in Japan – the top attractions you won’t want to miss
+21 Feb Where to go in Japan that you won’t want to miss

 The shimmering lights of Japan’s densely populated cities, interspersed with parks, temples and grand palaces, provide a vibrant kaleidoscope of colour and experiences that attracts millions of visitors each year.